Matt Gorman: College career

 As a freshman, Gorman was part of a class that included Gerry McNamara and Carmelo Anthony.
 Still, Gorman was used sparingly in his freshman season, playing in just nine games while averaging 2.3 points and 2.1 rebounds in those games.
 Gorman didn't play much more in his sophomore year, appearing in seven games.
 He red-shirted in his third year at Syracuse.
 In his fourth year, Gorman played about 10 minutes a game as a backup forward and center, playing in 29 games and averaging 2.9 points and 1.6 rebounds.

 In his final year at Syracuse, Gorman continued to play a major bench role.
 He set career highs in points (2.9) and field goal percentage (43%), while also displaying a good touch from long range (46%).
 Gorman also started five games early on in the year due to injuries to Darryl Watkins and Terrence Roberts.

-Overall, Gorman played 75 games spanning from 2002–07, which included five starts.
+Overall, Gorman played 75 games spanning from 2002 to 2007, which included five starts.
 He had career averages of 2.6 points and 1.9 rebounds per game.